 This reserve was the hunting ground of the Travancore kings in the 18th and 19th centuries, then in the year 1899, the particular area was declared as the forest reserve called the Periyar Lake Reserve.

 To conserve the biodiversity of the area, it was declared as a Game Reserve, also in the year 1934, the intrusion of the tea plantations was stopped by the Maharaja of Travancore, Chithira Thirunal Balarama Varma.

-During 1950, it was joined in the list of wildlife sanctuary and in the year 1978, it was further included in the initiative, Project Tiger and was renamed as the Periyar Tiger Reserve by the Central Government.
+During 1950, it was joined in the list of wildlife sanctuaries, and in the year 1978, it was further included in the initiative, Project Tiger, and was renamed as the Periyar Tiger Reserve by the Central Government.